mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 For this the ``SANSSingleReduction`` algorithm was developed.
 It runs ``SANSReductionCore`` with the appropriate data (sample or can) and performs the required post processing, e.g. stitching.
 This algorithm will produce a fully reduced output.
-However it will not produce it in the desired form, eg correct name of the output workspaces, grouping of mult-period reduced data etc. This is achieved with an instance of ``SANSBatchReduction`` (not a work-flow algorithm!) in module ``sans_batch.py``.
+However it will not produce it in the desired form, e.g. correct name of the output workspaces, grouping of mult-period reduced data etc. This is achieved with an instance of ``SANSBatchReduction`` (not a work-flow algorithm!) in module ``sans_batch.py``.
 This is the entry point for any reduction.